mgzuber-eth/porousRedoxFoam/README.md

 The case files for a variation of reduction and oxidation at Tsp=966C are included.

-Note that the solver is primarily a thermodynamic solver for solving solid-gas heterogeneous reactions.
+Note that the solver is primarily a thermodynamic solver for solving solid-gas heterogeneous reactions involving a non-stoichiometric solid metal-oxide.
 The gas flows through a porous fixed-bed.
 Apparent kinetics are implemented.
 The majority of the thermodynamics are hard-coded into the src files.